Skip to content

 moving to south africa

 South Africa is an attractive destination for those willing to emigrate.
 It has a stable economy, excellent health care, and education, and the crime rate is comparatively low.
 South Africa is a country of diverse cultures, languages, and religions.
-It has beautiful coastlines, mountains, deserts, and forests, as well as impressive wildlife.
+It has beautiful coastlines, mountains, deserts, forests, and impressive wildlife.
 In 2021, about 550 Germans emigrated to South Africa.
 International emigrants are also welcome here.
 Here you can find an expat community in South Africa: Here you can find the community

 On average, the cost of living in South Africa is about 20 to 30 percent lower than in Germany.
 However, it depends on the area.
 For example, Cape Town is significantly more expensive than Johannesburg regarding food and rent.
-However, choosing an area where you feel comfortable rather than base your choice of neighborhood solely on low rental costs is essential.
-This is because high crime rates help shape everyday life in major cities and outlying areas.
+Prioritizing your comfort when selecting a neighborhood rather than relying solely on low rental costs is crucial.
+Choosing a place where you feel at ease is essential.

 Emigrating to Tanzania